siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-cypress/usage.md

 # Cypress - Usage

-To use the Cypress plugin, the plugin must be loaded and an instance created.
-Load the plugin into the IBM DevOps Velocity container if necessary.
-From the user interface, click **Settings** > **Integrations** > **Plugins**.
-On the Plugins page, locate the plugin and click Load Plugin.
-To create an instance, locate the plugin and click **Install**.
-The plugin is now listed below those plugins to be installed and available for invoking.
+To use the Cypress plug-in, you must load the plug-in and create an instance.
+If necessary, you can load the plug-in into the IBM DevOps Velocity container.

 ## Integration type

 The Cypress plugin is a parser type plugin.
 It parses XML and JSON data.

+## Integration steps

+* In IBM DevOps Velocity, click **Settings** > **Integrations** > **Available**.
+* In the Action column for the Cypreuss plug-in, click **Install**.
+* The plug-in is now listed in the **Installed** tab and available for invoking.

 ## Invoking the plugin

-To gather data from the Cypress server, send an HTTP Post request with the data to parse.
+To gather data from the Cypress server, you must send an HTTP Post request with the data to parse.
 Whenever there is a hit to the endpoint, the data is parsed and displayed as metrics in IBM DevOps Velocity.
-You can use various methods such as Postman, REST calls, CURL to invoke the plugin endpoints.
+You can use various methods such as Postman, REST calls, CURL to invoke the plug-in endpoints.

 ## Invoke the plugin using a Rest call